frnrbt/ondorse-home/index.md

           and pushes you notifications in case of important corporate information updates, such as a UBO, shareholder or legal representative change.
-      - question: How can Ondorse help me stay on top of asset freeze obligations?
-        answer: >
-          Ondorse pushes you alerts in case of a true asset freeze match involving a connection (UBO, shareholder or legal representative) associated with one of your customers.
-With our screening tool fed with permanently refreshed company information, you immediately know if one of your users is subject to direct or indirect AML-CFT risk.
     type: section_faq
 seo:
   title: Ondorse